 RetVal = TradeRecorder( true, “C:\breakout_test”, “Open Range Breakout”, “1.0”, myStop * numContracts, myATR );

 The return value is meaningless.
 All TradeStation functions must return something.
 In this case, Trade Recorder Function always returns a zero.
-Once you have generated your results you can simply open the file with Excel or Open Office.
+Once you have generated your results you can simply open the file with Excel or similar program.